prinx/gh-ussd-lib/README.md

 }
 ```

-We highly recommended you use a .env file to store the database credentials.
+We highly recommend you use a .env file to store the database credentials.
-If you are using a framework that has a `.env` file parser, you must use it.
-If you are not using a framework or your framework does not have a env parser, you can use the php `parse_ini_file` function to parse your env file.
+If you are not using a framework or your framework does not have a env parser, you can use the php `env` function of the library to get your env variable.

 Let's create the .env file at the root of the project.
 Define the parameters in the `.env` file